1. Prerequisite Courses and GPA

 3. Letters of Recommendation

-If there is no such committee at your undergraduate institution, you must submit three letters of recommendation.
-Two of the three must assess academic performance in the sciences, and one must be from an optometrist.
+If there is no such committee at your undergraduate institution, you must submit the three letters of recommendation referenced above.

 4. OAT scores

 The Optometry Admissions Test (OAT) is an assessment of your academic ability and knowledge in six sections: biology, chemistry, organic chemistry, physics, math (quantitative) and reading comprehension.
 The OAT is offered throughout the year at Prometric Testing Centers.
 We recommend scheduling your testing date several weeks in advance.
 Information about registering for the test can be found at: ADA.org.

 We strongly recommend that applicants take the OAT before sending their applications.
 Ideally, applicants should take the OAT in July, August or September of the application year.
 The deadline to take the OAT is February 28.
 OATs taken after February 28 of the calendar year you wish to enroll will not be accepted.
 Please request that OAT scores be sent directly to the SUNY College of Optometry.
 The OAT must have been taken no earlier than two years (24 months) prior to the opening of the current OptomCAS session.
 For example, if you are applying for the 2015-16 application cycle, you must have taken the OAT after July 1, 2013.

 5. Supplemental Questions and Fee

 Once you have designated SUNY Optometry as a school you are applying to within OptomCAS, you will be able to access the Supplemental Questions.

 This will appear under the “School Designations” section within your Application Checklist.
 Once you have submitted both the regular OptomCAS application and SUNY Optometry supplemental questions, please pay your $40 Supplemental Fee.